 - Or a 10″ springform (reduce bake time by 10 minutes or so).

 Pop it in your preheated 375º oven and bake it for 50-65 minutes until the top is golden and the center is cooked.
-If it starts getting too brown on top but isn’t done, gently lay a piece of foil over the top.
+If it starts getting too brown on top but isn’t done, carefully lay a piece of foil over the top.

 Remove from oven and allow to cool 10 minutes in pan before pouring the vanilla glaze (see recipe) over the top of the warm cake.